-The mission of the LSC-North Harris Honors Program is to enhance existing programs and to reaffirm the College's commitment to excellence by identifying, recruiting, and challenging motivated students, providing enrichment and flexibility to develop full student potential, and to offer faculty the opportunity for renewal and innovation.
+The mission of the LSC-North Harris Honors College is to enhance existing programs and to reaffirm the College's commitment to excellence by identifying, recruiting, and challenging motivated students, providing enrichment and flexibility to develop full student potential, and to offer faculty the opportunity for renewal and innovation.

-Opportunities for All Honors Students
+Opportunities for all Honors Students

-- For the Business/Technology Student
+For the Business/Technology Student

-- Being an Honors Program student also benefits the technical student.
+Being an Honors Program student also benefits the technical student.
 Prospective employers look more carefully at and give extra consideration and time to job applicants with Honors designations on their transcript.
 This indicates to them a student who is willing to accept a challenge, set goals and follow through on projects.

 Need More Information?